Azure/bicep-registry-modules/avm/res/key-vault/vault/README.md

 ### Parameter: `privateEndpoints.resourceGroupName`

-Specify if you want to deploy the Private Endpoint into a different Resource Group than the main resource.
+Specify if you want to deploy the Private Endpoint into a different resource group than the main resource.

 - Required: No
 - Type: string